Clamepending/ZirconTutorial/content/posts/IfConditions.md

 ## Problem

-modify the variable x so that the robot print "correct!" every second.
+modify the variable x so that the if statement prints "correct!"

 ```C++
 #include <Arduino.h>